 A framework for plots, interactive and real-time streaming visualizations

-A library for dynamic in-memory arrays that extends the NumPy data models
+A library for dynamic in-memory arrays that extends the NumPy data model

-Blaze scales NumPy to Big Data on multiple compute engines
+Blaze scales Python analytics to Big Data on multiple compute engines

-Fast, scalable out-of-core computations on Big Data that extend NumPy and Pandas to distributed and streaming datasets.
+Fast, scalable out-of-core computations on Big Data that extends NumPy and Pandas to distributed and streaming datasets

 Blaze extends NumPy's successful model of array-oriented programming to out-of-core and distributed data.
 Blaze allows analysts and scientists to productively write robust and efficient code, without getting bogged down in the details of how to distribute computation, or worse, how to transport and convert data between databases, formats, proprietary data warehouses, and other silos.

 The core of Blaze is a generic N-dimensional array/table object with a very general “data type” and “data shape” descriptor for all kinds of data, but especially semi-structured, sparse, and columnar data.
 Blaze’s generalized calculation engine can iterate over the distributed array or table and dispatch to low-level kernels, selected via the dynamic data typing mechanism.

 Blaze supports data stores and stream engines including:

 - Bcolz - compressed columnar

 - Streaming Python - streaming data